-SEC opens probe after GM CEO Mary Barra defends Nikola partnership
+SEC opens probe as GM CEO Mary Barra defends Nikola partnership

 After short-seller's 'fraud' claim GM chief says company performed “appropriate diligence”

-General Motors CEO Mary Barra defended the company’s decision to partner with Nikola Motors on Monday, days after short-seller Hindenburg Research after the upstart electric vehicle firm of conducting an “intricate fraud.”
+General Motors CEO Mary Barra defended the company’s decision to partner with Nikola Motors on Monday, days after short-seller Hindenburg Research accused the upstart electric vehicle firm of conducting an “intricate fraud.”

 Continue Reading Below